WeWork bond prices falls after SoftBank questions CEO: MarketAxess

-NEW YORK (Reuters) - The price of We Company’s 7.875% May 2025 junk bond 96208LAA9= fell 1.1% on Monday morning, MarketAxess data showed, following reports from sources that investor SoftBank Group (9984.T) is exploring ways to replace Adam Neumann as chief executive of the WeWork parent.
+NEW YORK (Reuters) - The price of We Company’s 7.875% May 2025 junk bond fell 1.1% on Monday morning, MarketAxess data showed, following reports from sources that investor SoftBank Group is exploring ways to replace Adam Neumann as chief executive of the WeWork parent.

 The showdown between Japan’s SoftBank and the U.S. office-sharing startup comes after We Company postponed its initial public offering last week, following pushback from prospective investors over its widening losses and Neumann’s tight grip on the company.